Farama-Foundation/ViZDoom/doc/ConfigFile.md

 * underscores in **keys** are ignored (*episode_timeout* is equivalent to *episodetimeout*),
 * string values should **not** be surrounded with apostrophes or quotation marks.

-A violation of any of these rules will result in ignoring **only** the line with the error and sending a warning message to stderr (""WARNING!
+A violation of any of these rules will result in ignoring **only** the line with the error and sending a warning message to stderr ("WARNING!
 Loading config from: ...").

 ### <a name="list"></a> List of values
 **available_buttons** and **available_game_variables** are special parameters, which use multiple values and instead of a single value they expect a list of values separated by whitespaces and enclosed within braces ("{" and "}").
 The list can stretch throughout multiple lines as long as all values are separated from each other by whitespaces.